hs747/EndlessSummerLibs/README.md

-Praise Waffle's the collector:
+Praise Waffles the collector:

-TODO:
+**TODO:**
-*Document the various libraries
+* Document the various libraries
-*Add more libraries
+* Add more libraries
-*Write some libraries
+* Write some libraries
-*I might start adding some frameworks aswell
+* I might start adding some frameworks aswell